 “The brain and the adaptive immune system were thought to be isolated from each other, and any immune activity in the brain was perceived as sign of a pathology.
 And now, not only are we showing that they are closely interacting, but some of our behavior traits might have evolved because of our immune response to pathogens,” said Jonathan Kipnis, chair of UVA’s Department of Neuroscience.

-For the last three years, UVA has consistently ranked among the top five medium-sized schools in sending alumni volunteers to the Peace Corps.
+For the past three years, UVA has consistently ranked among the top five medium-sized schools in sending alumni volunteers to the Peace Corps.
 As of the spring, 36 UVA alumni were currently volunteers, joining the 1,144 UVA alumni who have volunteered since the program began in 1961.

 This year, UVA Today introduced readers to some of the recent volunteers and showed the impact they’re making in communities around the world.